About the Address:

 How long have I been in France?
 I moved to France in September, 2006, as a language assistant in a small town in Lorraine.
 I’ve studied French since I was 6, but didn’t study abroad in college, so I applied for the assistantship program during my senior year.
 I spent seven months as a language assistant (see the CIEP website) in a collège and a lycée, tacking on an eighth month just for travel and because I wasn’t ready to leave.
 Turns out, I never would be.

 Is there a boy involved?
 J, or Ju (I’m not very good about keeping his name off the blog, but he has his own blog anyway, so…) is my husband, whom I met when I moved to Poitiers in September of 2009 and lived in a colocation (=flatshare).
 He was one of my three lovely roommates, but I moved out of the house six months later to live in the city center.
 Three months after that, we started dating.
 We got PACSed in December of 2011, bought a house we renovated in April 2014, and got married in July 2015.
-Our Franco-American baby was born in October 2016.
+Our first Franco-American baby was born in October 2016, and his little brother was born almost four years later.

-I now spend my weekdays with teenagers trying to get them to learn English from me, and my weekends with my husband when he’s not off rock-climbing.
+I now spend my weekdays with teenagers trying to get them to learn English from me, and my weekends with my husband and littles.
 To the chagrin of my parents, I still love living in France and can’t really imagine wanting to leave permanently (especially since I got French nationality in June 2015), though I could imagine doing a few years back on that side of the ocean.